smart-edge-open/EMCO/docs/design/Emco_Integrity_Access_Management.md

     - issuer: "https://<keycloak-url>/auth/realms/enterprise1"
       jwksUri: "http://<keycloak-url>/auth/realms/enterprise1/protocol/openid-connect/certs"
 ```
-And deny AuthorizationPolicy as in the last section are in effect.
+Deny AuthorizationPolicy is in effect, as in the last section.

 #### Authservice Setup in Istio Ingress-gateway

-Authservice requires a configMap to be created and to be populated with following fields  authorizationUri, tokenUri, callbackUri, clientId, clientSecret, trustedCertificateAuthority and jwks based on the Keycloak installation:
+Authservice requires a configMap to be created and to be populated with following fields  `authorizationUri`, `tokenUri`, `callbackUri`, `clientId`, `clientSecret`, `trustedCertificateAuthority` and `jwks` based on the Keycloak installation.

 Example ConfigMap for Authservice using example realm enterprise1 and client as emco: